 Year ended Year ended

+31 December 31 December

+2022 2021

-31 December 31 December 2022 2021 Adjusted basic earnings per share (US\$ cents) 1.35 3.52 Adjusted diluted earnings per share (US\$ cents) 1.21 3.14
+Adjusted basic earnings per share (US\$ cents) 0.98 3.52

+Adjusted diluted earnings per share (US\$ cents) 0.98 3.14

 Adjusted and diluted basic earnings per share have been calculated by taking the adjusted profit for the year and dividing it by the basic or diluted, as appropriate, weighted average number of common shares outstanding as calculated in note 13.
+Adjusted basic earnings per share and adjusted diluted earnings per share are the same because the share options and RSUs are anti-dilutive.
+Therefore, they have been excluded from the calculation of diluted weighted average number of ordinary shares.